History of the New Orleans Saints: 2009: The Road to Super Bowl XLIV

 New Orleans started off 2009 innocently enough with a rout of the hapless Detroit Lions.
 Afterwards, they traveled to Philadelphia and beat an Eagles team that was missing its starting quarterback, Donovan McNabb, due to an injury.
 They accumulated further easy wins over the Buffalo Bills and New York Jets in the next two games.
 After the bye week, they handily defeated the New York Giants and then beat the Miami Dolphins in a high-scoring affair at Landshark Stadium.
 With this impressive win, which featured a second-half rally, the Saints moved to 6–0.
 The next four opponents were comparatively weak ones, and the Saints soon found themselves at 10–0 along with the Colts.

 In Week 12, they faced the New England Patriots in the Superdome and inflicted a stunning defeat on the three-time Super Bowl champions.
 The Saints nearly lost their next game against the 3–8 Washington Redskins at FedEx Field.
 The score was tied 30–30 at the end of regulation, and in overtime, Washington almost broke the Saints' eleven-game winning streak.
 However, a fumble by the Redskins gave the Saints the ball.
 They then made a field goal and won the game, 33–30, clinching the NFC South division title.

 Afterwards, New Orleans faced the Dallas Cowboys at home and were finally brought down by a 17–24 score.
 The next week, the Saints were upset at home by the 2–12 Tampa Bay Buccaneers in overtime.
-They secured the #1 NFC playoff seed when the 11–3 Minnesota Vikings lost to the Chicago Bears in Week 16.
+They secured the No. 1 NFC playoff seed when the 11–3 Minnesota Vikings lost to the Chicago Bears in Week 16.
 The Saints rested starters during their Week 17 game against the Panthers, finishing their season at 13–3.
 The re-energized team came back from the first-round bye week and hosted the Arizona Cardinals, crushing them 45–14.
 Now in the NFC Championship, the Saints faced the Vikings.
-The two teams waged an epic struggle through all four quarters.
+The two teams waged an epic struggle through all four-quarters.
 Minnesota quarterback Brett Favre was hit several times by the New Orleans defensive line, and there were multiple penalties, timeouts, and booth reviews of questionable plays.
 Although the Vikings never trailed by more than a touchdown, they could not gain a lead, and as the 4th quarter was drawing to a close, Favre threw an ill-advised pass across the middle of the field, which was intercepted by Saints cornerback Tracy Porter.
 The game went into overtime, and New Orleans got possession of the ball after winning the coin toss.
 Kicker Garrett Hartley made a 40-yard field goal, sending the Saints to Super Bowl XLIV.